 Regular Office Hours are Monday - Friday, 7:00 a.m. to 3:30 p.m.

-For after-hours emergency assistance, please contact the Grafton Police Department at (262) 375-5320.
-The Police Department will dispatch the appropriate Utility Operator to respond.
+For after-hours emergency assistance, please call 911.
+They will dispatch the appropriate Utility Operator to respond.

-Be sure to provide the Police Department with information regarding address, phone number, and nature of emergency.
+Be sure to provide the dispatcher with information regarding your address, phone number, and nature of the emergency.

-If you experience a problem after normal hours, on weekends, or on holidays, you should call the Grafton Police Department directly at 262-375-5320 and provide information regarding the nature of your emergency.
-The police dispatcher will then contact the appropriate Utility operator for follow-up investigation and/or corrective action.
+If you experience a problem after normal hours, on weekends, or on holidays, you should call 911.
+The dispatcher will contact the appropriate Utility operator for follow-up investigation and/or corrective action.

 Please report your move via our website using the following directions: